alexandra-zaharia/alexandra-zaharia.github.io/_posts/2016-02-08-function-timeout-in-python-multiprocessing.md

 For the purpose of this example, we want to let this function `do_stuff()` run until it either completes or hits the 5-second mark, whichever event comes first.
 Actually, in the [previous post][pp], we let it run just below 6 seconds, because the argument to `signal.alarm()` is necessarily an integer.
 If that argument was 5, `do_stuff()` would not have been allowed to run for 5 seconds.
 Apart from the shortcomings of the `signal`-based solution, the `multiprocessing` module also solves this nagging issue; we can now use a non-integer timeout, for example 5.01 seconds.

-Although `multiprocessing` is more commonly known for providing parallelization capability and managing concurrency, it can also be used to spawn processes.
-Processes can have a set timeout, which is exactly what we are looking for here.
+Although `multiprocessing` is the package that comes to mind when attempting to parallelize processes, its basic role is to simply spawn processes, as its name implies.
+(Processes spawned with `multiprocessing` *may*, but do not *have to*, be parallel.)
+We can set a timeout on the processes that are spawned, which is exactly what we are looking for here.

 The script below runs indefinitely.
 At each passage through the infinite loop, it randomly selects a duration between 1 and 10 seconds.
 It then spawns a new `multiprocessing.Process` that executes the time-consuming `do_stuff()` function for the random duration.
 If `do_stuff()` doesn't finish in 5 seconds (actually, 5.01 seconds), the process terminates: